 Claiming to be different is a tall order, and yet here we are, doing exactly that.

-So what sets one clinic apart from the rest?
 Well, unless there’s someone out there treating something no-one’s ever heard of – which, let’s face it, is highly unlikely – then the truth is that it won’t come down to just one thing.
 Instead, it’ll be a combination of qualities that include experience, expertise, training and ethos.

 Above all, though, it comes down to the way we view and treat our patients.